 signed by the Member making the appointment;

-delivered to the Secretary not less than 24 hours before the meeting at which the Member proposes to vote (or such later time nominated in the relevant notice of meeting); and
+received by the Institute at least 48 hours (or such lesser time specified in the notice of meeting to which the appointment relates) before the meeting at which the Member proposes to vote; and

-in a form as similar as possible to that in Schedule 1.
+contain the information required by the Corporations Act.

+The Institute receives an appointment of a proxy or attorney or other authority under which it was signed when they are:

+received at:

+the Institute's registered office; or

+a place, facsimile number or electronic address specified for that purpose in the notice of general meeting; or

+if the notice of general meeting specifies other electronic means by which a Member may give an appointment, received by the Institute in accordance with the Corporations Act.

 A vote given by proxy is valid even if the Member who appointed the proxy revokes the appointment, or ceases to be a Member, provided that the chairperson was not aware of the revocation or cessation of Membership at the time the proxy cast the vote.

-Practice Members

-A Practice Member may appoint an individual as its Representative, who must be a Voting Member.
-The appointment may be a standing one.

-The appointment may set out restrictions on the Representative’s powers.
-The appointment may be made by reference to a position held.

-A Practice Member may appoint more than one Representative but only one Representative may exercise the body’s powers as Member at any one time.A Representative appointed under this clause may exercise, on the Practice Member’s behalf, any and all of the powers that the body could exercise as a Member, unless the appointment specifies otherwise.

 Use of technology in meetings

 The Institute may hold a general meeting at two or more venues using any technology that gives the Members as a whole a reasonable opportunity to participate.